sander/hashtagwiki/wiki/mdoc.md

 The tool would replace `@VERSION` with the project version, type-check the `myLibrary.foo` call and render the execution result back into the #Markdown file.

-It would be even cooler if it allowed for inline references to #Scala objects.
+It would be even cooler if it allowed for inline references to #Scala types: #TypeReferencesInNaturalLanguage.
 This could enable a combination between #wiki and #KnowledgeCrunchingInCode.
 Compare to #Laika’s support for [Linking to API Documentation](https://planet42.github.io/Laika/0.17/03-preparing-content/02-navigation.html#linking-to-api-documentation).